Learnspree/Serverless-Language-Performance-Framework/README.md

 Note: Current issues with 2.0.1-beta of Core Tools integration with Node v9.5 (used for this project) means cannot use Azure Function Core Tools to deploy via CLI currently.
 Serverless framework 1.26.1 also not currently supporting csharp functions for Azure either.
 This test function will have to be currently deployed `manually` via Azure Portal within the existing FunctionApp created and configured for Azure NodeJS function above:
 * Login to Azure Portal
 * Select "Function Apps"
-* Select existing “azure-service-nodejs” function-app
+* Select existing “azure-service-test" function-app
 * Add new CSharp Timer-based function to this existing function-app
     * Choose Language - C#
     * Choose name `empty-csharp`